 We are miles away from our house, in the middle of nowhere.
 If ever we die here no one would ever find us, it would take weeks for someone to even realize that we were missing.
 The only thing that was kept us going were these

 Suddenly, Rajesh asked me to stop because he had to pee.
 Then it hit me, our piss is very warm.
-Our clothes are already wet, so lets just piss inside you pants.
+Our clothes are already wet, so let’s just piss inside our pants.
 I slowly started releasing the warm pee into my pants.
 Damn!!!! it felt like I came back to my life again.

 Death Encounter 2- The Sliding Rock

 I stopped the bike, looked in Rajesh eyes without saying anything and we just nodded.
-Thank god, we had alteast some luck going on.
+Thank god, we had a least some luck going on.

 Death Encounter 3 – Slippery Ice

-As we were embarking on our journey, feeling good about our luck of not getting killed by the rock, there was another challenge ahead awaiting for us.
-There was this turn which was some where between a “U” turn and and hard left which was covered with frozen ice.
+As we were embarking on our journey, feeling good about our luck of not getting killed by the rock, there was another challenge ahead waiting for us.
+There was this turn which was somewhere between a “U” turn and hard left which was covered with frozen ice.
 One little mistake and we would find our self in the valley.

 Death Encounter 4 – Water In The Hole

-The bike was already sustaining this high altitude, extreme weather and huge load, we were certain that the bike is going to give up on us at sometime and we were sure that this was it.
-There were no one else around, as we were starting to give up our hope it suddenly started.
+The bike was already sustaining this high altitude, extreme weather and huge load, we were certain that the bike is going to give up on us at some time and we were sure that this was it.
+There was no one else around, as we were starting to give up our hope it suddenly started.
 I am not lying it was a freaking miracle.